Lost-Crow23/2_tier_architecture_deployment_AWS/2_Teir_Deployment.md

 - Add `:3000` at the end like so

 Setting up the app instance:

 SSH in to the instance using the information given in the ec2 dashboard

-- You should be in the

 Updating our VM: `sudo apt-get update -y`